The integration of variable generation and storage into electricity capacity markets: Equivalent Firm Capacity

-where, as defined in Section~\ref{sec:risk-metrics}, the notation $\R + \efc{i}{\R}$ on the right side of~\eqref{eq:5} corresponds to the set of resources~$\R$ supplemented by firm capacity equal to $\efc{i}{\R}$---see, e.g.,~\cite{KMDHADHSSO,ZD2011,NGECR18}.
-(Of course, when the resource~$i$ is itself firm capacity~$y_i$ for some $y_i>0$, as may be the case with conventional generation, then we have $\efc{i}{\R} = y_i$ regardless of the set~$\R$ to which~$i$ is being added.)
-When the set~$\R$ contains resources such as storage which may flexibly used, the addition of further resource to this set may result in a different pattern of usage of the resource within~$\R$ itself: on both the left and the right side of~\eqref{eq:5} it is assumed that the total available resource is being optimally used.
-Note also that the EFC of a resource which is not itself firm capacity, for example, variable generation or storage, \emph{depends also on the existing set of resources~$\R$ to which it is being added}---see, e.g.,~\cite{ZD2011,DZ2014}.
-This will be particularly important in Sections~\ref{sec:capacity-markets} and~\ref{sec:economic-approaches} for developing satisfactory theories of capacity adequacy and capacity markets. \footnote{It is also possible to define the \emph{equivalent load carrying capacity} (ELCC) of any further resource~$i$ with respect to an existing set of resources~$\R$.
-This is the constant $\elcc{i}{\R}$ given by the solution of $\rho(\R \cup \{i\} - \elcc{i}{\R}) = \rho(\R)$.
-By writing $\rho(\R)$ as $\rho(\R - \elcc{i}{\R} + \elcc{i}{\R})$ we have that $\elcc{i}{\R} = \efc{i}{\R-\elcc{i}{\R}}$, so that we shall find it sufficient in the present paper to work with EFCs.
-It is further an easy consequence of our earlier smoothness assumption that for any small additional resource~$i$ to be added to the set~$\R$, $\efc{i}{\R}$ and $\elcc{i}{\R}$ are approximately equal (again in terms of relative error).}
+where, as defined earlier, the notations $\Ri$ and $\R + \efc{i}{\R}$ correspond to the set of resources~$\R$ supplemented respectively by the resource~$i$ and by firm capacity $\efc{i}{\R}$ (see, e.g.,~\cite{KMDHADHSSO,ZD2011,NGECR18}).
+When the set~$\R$ contains resources such as storage which may be flexibly used, the addition of further resource may result in a different pattern of usage of the resources within~$\R$ itself: on both the left and the right side of~\eqref{eq:5} it is assumed that the total available resource is being optimally used---see also below for a discussion of the practicality of this.
+When the resource~$i$ is itself firm capacity~$y_i$ for some $y_i>0$, then $\efc{i}{\R} = y_i$ independently of~$\R$.
+However, in general the EFC of a resource, e.g., variable generation or storage, \emph{depends also on the existing set of resources~$\R$ to which it is being added} (\cite{ZD2011,DZ2014}).
+This will be important in Sections~\ref{sec:capacity-markets} and~\ref{sec:economic-approaches} for developing satisfactory theories of capacity adequacy and capacity markets. \footnote{It is also possible to define the \emph{equivalent load carrying capacity} (ELCC) of any further resource~$i$ with respect to an existing set of resources~$\R$.
+This is the constant $\elcc{i}{\R}$ given by the solution of $\rho(\Ri - \elcc{i}{\R}) = \rho(\R)$.
+By writing $\rho(\R)$ as $\rho(\R - \elcc{i}{\R} + \elcc{i}{\R})$ we have that $\elcc{i}{\R} = \efc{i}{\R-\elcc{i}{\R}}$, so that we shall find it sufficient in the present paper to work with EFCs.}